 Melt the Ice Using Calcium Chloride

 One stop gap that can provide immediate relief is to break small channels into the dam and allow trapped water to drain off the roof rather than into the home.
 Calcium chloride, a type of salt that absorbs moisture and is commonly used to de-ice roads, can melt the snow, and create a channel for water to flow off your roof.
 You may be tempted to use rock salt instead, but rock salt can damage shingles and kill plants and bushes.
 Ensure your product contains only calcium chloride to avoid damage to your home.
 To use it, fill long socks or legs of a pantyhose with calcium chloride granules and place it vertically over the ice dam, allowing the water to run off the roof after it melts safely.
 This technique is only temporary since the channels will likely freeze again quickly.

 The Danger of Ice Dams on Your Roof

 Significant Damage to Your Property

-The most immediate dangers of ice dams include significant damage to your shingles, gutters and downspouts.
+The most immediate dangers of ice dams include substantial damage to your shingles, gutters, and downspouts.
 Shingles may begin to separate from the roof as the meltwater seeps underneath and freezes, giving ice and water easier access to your property.
 Gutters and downspouts have similar issues where the weight and expansion of the ice can cause them to be damaged or ripped off of your home.
-The longer ice dams remain in place, the greater threat they pose.
+The longer ice dams remain in place, the more significant threat they pose.

 Melting Snow Could Leak Into Your Property